SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     are followed by parameters.
--   Nearly all parameters are typed with [BDEF derived types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_derived_type_glosry.htm "Glossary Entry") that have special RAP-related components as touched on further down.
+-   Nearly all parameters are typed with [BDEF derived types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_derived_type_glosry.htm "Glossary Entry") that have special RAP-related components as covered further down.
 -   The parameters' names can be chosen freely.
 This is also true for the method names except for some predefined names.
 -   Each handler method must have at least one importing parameter.
 The